 As much about the moral decay of ’70s America as it is about pre-war LA, Chinatown is rightly regarded as one of the greats of the New Hollywood era.
 Feel free to ignore its belated 1990 Polanki-less sequel, The Two Jakes.

 Murder By Death (1976)

-Neil Simon’s brutally funny spoof of the murder-mystery genre features an Avengers: Endgame-like coming together of some of the most iconic detectives in fiction – Miss Marple, Hercule Poirot, Charlie Chan, Sam Spade and The Thin Man’s Nick and Nora Charles.
+Neil Simon’s brutally funny spoof of the murder-mystery genre features a Marvel movie Avengers: Endgame-like coming together of some of the most iconic detectives in fiction – Miss Marple, Hercule Poirot, Charlie Chan, Sam Spade and The Thin Man’s Nick and Nora Charles.

 Or rather, thinly-disguised comedic versions of them, at least, to solve a seemingly impenetrable mystery posed by the mysterious Lionel Twain (an unexpectedly hilarious Truman Capote).

 Knives Out (2019)